edymerchk/rspec_talk_gem/README.md

 * Fork this project and clone it locally
 * Run `bundle`
 * Run `rspec`
+* Write some tests
+* Write the Calculator methods
 * Make tests pass
 * Refactor